andresebr/kumodd/README.md

 will re-read the file to recompute the md5Match, sizeMatch and modTimeMatch, to ensure the reported values reflect what is on disk.

-When listing, md5Match, sizeMatch and modTimeMatch report the comparison between the file on disk and the metadata in Google Drive at that time.
+In Kumodd output, md5Match, sizeMatch and modTimeMatch report the comparison between the file on disk and the metadata in Google Drive at the time kumodd was run.

 ## Metadata Verification